Death of Diana, Princess of Wales: Funeral and burial

-Early on, it was uncertain if Diana would receive a ceremonial funeral, since she had lost the status of Her Royal Highness following her divorce from Prince Charles in 1996.
+Early on, it was uncertain that Diana would receive a ceremonial funeral, since she had lost the status of Her Royal Highness following her divorce from Prince Charles in 1996.

 Diana's death was met with extraordinary public expressions of grief, and her funeral at Westminster Abbey on 6 September drew an estimated 3 million mourners and onlookers in London.
 Outside the Abbey and in Hyde Park crowds watched and listened to proceedings on large outdoor screens and speakers as guests filed in, including representatives of the many charities of which Diana was patron.
 Attendees included US First Lady Hillary Clinton and French First Lady Bernadette Chirac, as well as celebrities including Italian tenor Luciano Pavarotti and two friends of Diana, George Michael and Elton John.
 John performed a rewritten version of his song "Candle in the Wind" that was dedicated to her, known as "Goodbye England's Rose" or "Candle in the Wind 1997"; the single became the best-selling single since UK and US singles charts began in the 1950s, with total sales exceeding 33 million units.
 Protocol was disregarded when the guests applauded the speech by Earl Spencer, who strongly criticised the press and indirectly criticised the Royal Family for their treatment of her.
 The funeral is estimated to have been watched by 31.5 million viewers in Britain.
 Precise calculation of the worldwide audience is not possible, but it was estimated to be around 2.5 billion.
 The ceremony was broadcast in 44 languages.

 After the end of the ceremony, Diana's coffin was driven to Althorp in a Daimler hearse.
-Mourners cast flowers at the funeral procession for almost the entire length of its journey and vehicles even stopped on the opposite carriageway of the M1 motorway as the cars passed.
+Mourners cast flowers at the funeral procession for almost the entire length of its journey, and vehicles even stopped on the opposite carriageway of the M1 motorway as the cars passed.

 In a private ceremony, Diana was buried on an island in the middle of a lake called The Oval, which is part of the Pleasure Garden at Althorp.
 The coffin bore a weight of a quarter of a tonne (250 kg / approx. 550 lb) as it was lined with lead, as is tradition with British royalty.
-In her coffin, she wears a black Catherine Walker dress and black tights, and is holding a rosary in her hands.
+Her body was buried wearing a black Catherine Walker dress and black tights, and holding a rosary in her hands.
 The rosary had been a gift from Mother Teresa of Calcutta, a confidante of Diana, who had died the day before her funeral.
 A visitors' centre is open during summer months, with an exhibition about Diana and a walk around the lake.
 All profits were donated to the Diana, Princess of Wales Memorial Fund.